Machine Relations

 Three data points frame the scale of what AI companies are competing against in 2026.

-First, investment.
+Investment scale.
 Stanford's AI Index 2025 reported that US private AI investment reached $109.1 billion in 2024, nearly 12 times China's comparable figure.
 Corporate AI investment overall reached $252.3 billion globally, up 44.5% from the prior year.
 That money produced an enormous number of new companies competing for the same category attention in AI search results.

 How AI PR software addresses the citation gap

 As Cindy Machles noted in Forbes, AI summaries have made SEO and PR more important than ever, not less.
 The AI layer that sits above traditional search does not replace the need for authoritative editorial coverage.
 It amplifies it.
-A company with strong earned media in the right publications gets recommended at every stage of the AI-assisted buyer journey.

 Research analyzing 366,087 citations from 12 AI search models, including ChatGPT, Claude, and Gemini variants, found that citations link to 83,533 unique domains but concentrate heavily among a small number of high-authority outlets.
 Getting into that set of domains requires editorial relationships, not just content quality.
-Software that has those relationships built in is categorically more valuable than software that does not.

 The publications that drive AI citations for technology companies

 Not all publications produce the same citation value.
 Ahrefs analyzed 75,000 brands to identify which factors most influenced brand mentions in ChatGPT, AI Mode, and AI Overviews.
 The authority of the citing publication was among the strongest correlating factors.
-A single placement in TechCrunch produces more AI citation authority than dozens of placements in low-authority trade blogs.

 Writing in Forbes Agency Council, Lars Voedisch observed that earned media has always been a PR north star, but in the AI era its importance multiplies.
 Orchestrating PR and distribution under a generative engine optimization framework creates a self-reinforcing visibility loop: earned media fuels algorithmic discovery, which amplifies AI-driven referrals back through the same editorial sources.